The Informal Economy as Scaling Substrate

 This publication's empirical base is East Africa - Kenya, Ethiopia, and Rwanda.
 West Africa, North Africa, and Southern Africa, where informality takes different and analytically important forms, remain uncharted at equivalent depth.

-Programme designs, capital instruments, and policy frameworks developed from East African evidence are being applied - by donors, DFIs, and multilateral actors - across contexts where the informal substrate is structured differently.
+The variation matters because programme designs, capital instruments, and policy frameworks developed from East African evidence are being applied - by donors, DFIs, and multilateral actors - across contexts where the informal substrate is structured differently.
 The Misaligned Incentive Engine produces this outcome reliably: programmes are designed where data exists, then replicated where it does not, because the institutional incentive is to deliver, not to first understand.
 The result is ecosystem support built on assumptions that do not hold, producing the familiar pattern of high activity and weak adoption - for reasons that the evidence base cannot diagnose because the evidence base was never built.

 Building systematic knowledge of informality in West Africa, North Africa, and Southern Africa equivalent to what the EADC has begun to build for East Africa is not a research agenda item.
 It is a prerequisite for designing interventions that work in those contexts.
-Until it exists, the Capability Trap will continue to reproduce itself in the precise form the R2C Kenya report identifies: institutions designing responses to a problem they cannot see clearly enough to solve.

 What the informal economy means for the system